pyericz/redux-lua/README.md

 # redux-lua
 Originally, [redux](https://redux.js.org/) is a predictable state container for JavaScript apps.
-From now on, you can use all the redux features on your Lua projects.
+From now on, all the redux features are available on your Lua projects.
 Try it out! :-D

 ## Install
 redux-lua can be installed using LuaRocks ([http://luarocks.org/modules/pyericz/lredux](http://luarocks.org/modules/pyericz/lredux)):